Pierre Curie: Radioactivity

 Curie and one of his students, Albert Laborde, made the first discovery of nuclear energy, by identifying the continuous emission of heat from radium particles.
 Curie also investigated the radiation emissions of radioactive substances, and through the use of magnetic fields was able to show that some of the emissions were positively charged, some were negative and some were neutral.
-These correspond to alpha, beta and gamma radiation.
+These correspond to alpha, beta, and gamma radiation.

 Spiritualism

-In the late nineteenth century, Pierre Curie was investigating the mysteries of ordinary magnetism when he became aware of the spiritualist experiments of other European scientists, such as Charles Richet and Camille Flammarion.
-Pierre Curie initially thought the systematic investigation into the paranormal could help with some unanswered questions about magnetism.
+In the late nineteenth century, Curie was investigating the mysteries of ordinary magnetism when he became aware of the spiritualist experiments of other French scientists, such as Charles Richet and Camille Flammarion.
+He initially thought the systematic investigation into the paranormal could help with some unanswered questions about magnetism.
 He wrote to Marie, then his fiancée: "I must admit that those spiritual phenomena intensely interest me.
 I think they are questions that deal with physics."
 Pierre Curie's notebooks from this period show he read many books on spiritualism.
 He did not attend séances such as those of Eusapia Palladino in Paris in June 1905 as a mere spectator, and his goal certainly was not to communicate with spirits.
 He saw the séances as scientific experiments, tried to monitor different parameters, and took detailed notes of every observation.
-Despite studying spiritualism, Curie was an atheist.
+Curie considered himself an atheist.